Pamukkale

 Hierapolis

-The ruins extend over considerable area above the terraces.
-The theatre is the most intact structure: a Roman theatre from the 2nd century CE seating about 12,000, with the stage building still partially standing and carved reliefs in reasonable condition.
-The necropolis, one of the largest in Anatolia, stretches for over 2km along the old road north of the city; the variety of tomb types across several centuries of burial practice makes it interesting for archaeology.
+The theatre is the most intact structure: a 2nd-century Roman theatre seating about 12,000, with the stage building partially standing and carved reliefs still legible in the stone.
+The necropolis stretches over 2 kilometres along the old road north of the city and is one of the largest in Anatolia – the variety of tomb types across several centuries makes it more interesting than it sounds, and it sees far fewer visitors than the terraces below.

-The Hierapolis Archaeological Museum, in a converted Roman bath building, has finds from the site including carved sarcophagi, statuary, and Roman-era coins.
-Entry is included in the Hierapolis ticket.
+The Hierapolis Archaeological Museum in a converted Roman bath building has carved sarcophagi, statuary, and Roman-era coins from the excavations.
+Entry is included in the main site ticket.